Mixteco/indigina community organizing project

 Immigrant/Refugee Rights and Integration

 Southern California has long been a confluence of diverse communities and cultures, which has driven the region’s vibrancy and economic growth.
 Yet immigrants and refugees have long faced exclusion and exploitation largely based on race and income level.
 We partner with organizations that work with these communities to protect and secure their own rights, as well as to build a region of full inclusion and belonging for all.
 Key strategies include support for community organizing, safety net services, and legal services, including the L.A.
 Justice Fund.
 For questions, contact Vy Nguyen, Director of Special Projects and Communications, at email@example.com or (213) 688-6319.

 Strengthening Nonprofit Effectiveness

 Nonprofit organizations play a critical role in our society, as changemakers, safety net providers, and employers.
 Yet too many are under-capitalized, especially those led by and working in communities of color.
 We believe that we can only make real progress toward justice when communities have the robust infrastructure and capacity needed to fully unleash their power.
 The Foundation supports nonprofit capacity building through a number of targeted efforts, including those focused on organizations and leaders of color.
-For information on the “beyond the grant” support we provide, read this Q&A with Vera de Vera, Director, Leadership for Movements.
+For information on the “beyond the grant” support we provide, read this Q&A with Vera de Vera, Director, John W. Mack Movement Building Fellows Program.

 We also work to promote full-cost funding and improved grantmaking and contracting practices from philanthropy and government, working with partners including Philanthropy California, Southern California Grantmakers, the California Association of Nonprofits, and Los Angeles County.
 We are currently supporting efforts to pilot a new process to allow nonprofit contractors to negotiate indirect cost rates with the L.A.
 County.